ask/carrot/README.rst

 Introduction
 ------------
-`carrot` is a AMQP messaging queue framework with support for pluggable backends.
+`carrot` is a AMQP messaging queue framework with support for pluggable back ends.
 Currently `py-amqplib`_ is the library for production use, and the Python `Queue` module is used while unit testing.

 The aim of `carrot` is to make messaging in Python easier and more high-level